A Transfer Attack to Image Watermarks: Introduction

-However, robustness of watermark-based detection in the \emph{no-box setting} (i.e., the attacker does not even have access to the detection API) is much less understood.
-In such setting, an attacker can use \emph{transfer evasion attacks} (or \emph{transfer attacks} for simplicity)~\cite{Evading-Watermark,an2024benchmarking}.
-One transfer attack~\cite{Evading-Watermark} trains one \emph{surrogate watermarking model} and uses the white-box attack~\cite{Evading-Watermark} to generate a perturbation for a given watermarked image based on it.
-An et al.~\cite{an2024benchmarking}, which is \emph{concurrent} to our work, treat a watermark-based detector as a conventional classifier and propose \emph{classifier-based transfer attacks}.
-For instance, given a set of watermarked and non-watermarked images, an attacker can train a surrogate classifier to distinguish them.
-Given a watermarked image, the attacker uses conventional adversarial example technique~\cite{madry2018towards} to perturb it such that the surrogate classifier predicts the perturbed image as non-watermarked.
-Prior studies~\cite{Evading-Watermark,an2024benchmarking} found that existing transfer attacks have limited success at evading advanced watermarking methods~\cite{HiDDeN,2019stegastamp}.
-Thus, a common conclusion in prior studies is that watermarking is robust in the no-box setting.
+However, robustness of watermark-based detection in the \emph{no-box setting} (the attacker even lacks access to the detection API) is less understood.
+In this setting, attackers may use \emph{common post-processing} (e.g., JPEG compression) or \emph{transfer attacks}~\citep{Evading-Watermark,an2024benchmarking}.
+Transfer attacks involve perturbing a watermarked image using surrogate models, which can be \emph{classifier-based} or \emph{watermark-based}.
+Classifier-based attacks treat the detector as a binary classifier and apply adversarial examples~\citep{liu2016delving,chen2023rethinking}, while watermark-based attacks train a surrogate watermarking model for white-box attacks~\citep{Evading-Watermark}.
+Both methods have limited success against advanced watermarking, leading to a misleading conclusion in prior studies that watermarking is robust in the no-box setting.

-\myparatight{Our work} In this work, we propose a new transfer attack in the no-box setting to evade watermark-based detection of AI-generated images.
-Unlike classifier-based transfer attacks~\cite{an2024benchmarking}, our attack directly leverages surrogate watermarking models and thus is better tailored to watermark-based detection.
-Specifically, an attacker trains multiple surrogate watermarking models using a \emph{surrogate dataset}.
-The surrogate watermarking models may have different neural network architectures and watermark lengths, compared to the target watermarking model; and the surrogate dataset may have a different distribution from the one used to train the target watermarking model.
+\myparatight{Our work} In this work, we propose a new watermark-based transfer attack in the no-box setting to evade AI-generated image detection.
+Unlike classifier-based attacks~\citep{an2024benchmarking}, our approach directly uses surrogate watermarking models, making it more suited to watermark-based detection.
+Unlike previous watermark-based attacks~\citep{Evading-Watermark}, we employ multiple surrogate models instead of one.
+Specifically, an attacker trains multiple surrogate watermarking models with different architectures and watermark lengths on a \emph{surrogate dataset}, which may differ in distribution from the one used for the target watermarking model.